 Are you looking for a non-surgical approach to treating bunions?
 Are your bunions painful, growing and inflammed?
 Are your toes starting to shift outward?
 Do you feel pain & irritation in and around your big toe joint?
 Are you looking for a non-surgical way to treat your bunions and even reverse the process?

 You've come to the right place.
-We can help!
-Please keep reading and when you are ready schedule your consult/exam with Dr. Michael Horowitz of Vancouver Orthotics.
+We can help.
+Please keep reading and when you are ready to schedule your consult/exam with Dr. Michael Horowitz of Vancouver Orthotics, you can reach us at 604-737-3668.

 A bunion is a boney bump that forms on the joint of the big toe.
 They form when your big toe is pushed up against your other toes, forcing the joint of your big toe to stick out.
 The skin over the bunion might appear to be red and sore.
 The exact cause is unclear however, bunions may develop as a result of genetics, stress on your foot from wearing shoes that are too small or a medical condition, such as arthritis.
 At Vancouver Orthotics we offer natural bunion relief and treatment, without the use of surgery.
 The use of custom orthotic inserts can successfully treat and even prevent uncomfortable and painful bunions.
 A bunionette is a boney bump that forms on the joint of the pinky toe.
 Much less common than a bunion, bunionettes, or Tailor's bunions, are caused by the enlargement the fifth (and last) metatarsal bone.